Nuitka/Nuitka/README.txt

 Thanks go to these individuals for their much valued contributions to Nuitka.
 The order is sorted by time.

-Li Xuan Ji: Contributed patches for general portability issue and enhancements to the environment variable settings.
+- Li Xuan Ji: Contributed patches for general portability issue and enhancements to the environment variable settings.

-Nicolas Dumazet: Found and fixed refcounting issues, import work, improved some of the English and generally made good code improvements all over the place, some of which improved performance.
+- Nicolas Dumazet: Found and fixed reference counting issues, import work, improved some of the English and generally made good code contributions all over the place, code generation TODOs, tree building cleanups, core stuff.

-Khalid Abu Bakr: Submitted patches for his work to support MinGW and Windows, debugged the issues, and helped me to get cross compile with MinGW from Linux to Windows.
-This was quite a feat.
+- Khalid Abu Bakr: Submitted patches for his work to support MinGW and Windows, debugged the issues, and helped me to get cross compile with MinGW from Linux to Windows.
+This was quite a difficult stuff.

 Projects used by Nuitka
 ~~~~~~~~~~~~~~~~~~~~~~~